AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.1-Rainfall-Runoff Processes.md

 If the saturated conductivity of the soil is smaller than the constant precipitation intensity, we will reach a point where the infiltration capacity becomes smaller than the precipitation intensity.
 We call this instant, at $t_p$, the [[Ponding Time]].
 From this moment onwards, water will be stored on top of the surface and subsequently it will move as surface runoff.

-Summarising the requirements to get Hortonian overland flow due to an infniltration surplus are:
+Summarising the requirements to get Horton overland flow due to an infiltration surplus are:
 - The saturated conductivity of the soil is smaller than the precipitation intensity
 - The duration of the precipitation shower is larger than the ponding time.